Concrete Foundations Now

 Sharp sand was formally a requirement in all residential concrete foundation construction, but this property is by no means essential.
 To be sure, by the use of sharp sand there is a slight tendency toward a concrete of greater crushing or tinsel strength than when sand of rounded grains is used, but this influence on the result is of less importance than the size of grain, or granular-metric composition.
 Moreover, the sharper the sand used-the relative sizes of the grains remaining the same-the greater the percentage of voids, and consequently the greater the amount of cement required to produce a given density.
 (The term density is here used to express the ratio of the volume of the solid particles to the total volume of the concrete.)
 It is now generally conceded that the requirement of sharpness of sand should be omitted from concrete specifications.

-Amesbury, Andover, Shawsheen Village, Beverely, Boxford, Bradford, Danvers, Essex, Massachusetts, Georgetown, Revere, Chelsea, Gloucester, Groveland, Hamilton, Haverhill, MA, Ipswich, Lawrence, Lynn, Lynnfield, Manchester by the Sea, Marblehead, Merrimac, Methuen, Middleton, Nahant, Newbury, Newburyport, North Andover, Peabody, Rockport, Rowley, Salem, Salisbury, Saugus, Swampscott, Massachusetts, Boston, Topsfield, Wenham, West, Newbury, Acton, Arlington, Ashby, Ashland, Ayer, MA, Bedford, Belmont, Billerica, Boxborough, Boxboro,
+Amesbury, Andover, Shawsheen Village, Beverely, Boxford, Bradford, Danvers, Essex, Massachusetts, Georgetown, Revere, Chelsea, Gloucester, Groveland, Hamilton, Haverhill, MA, Ipswich, Lawrence, Lynn, Lynnfield, Manchester by the Sea, Marblehead, Merrimac, Methuen, Middleton, Nahant, Newbury, Newburyport, North Andover, Peabody, Rockport, Rowley, Salem, Salisbury, Saugus, Swampscott, Massachusetts, Boston, Topsfield, Wenham, West, Newbury, Acton, Arlington, Ashby, Ashland, Ayer, MA, Bedford, Belmont, Billerica, Boxborough, Boxboro

 Located Conveniently in Massachusetts